How to check 240 voltage with a multimeter 2021

-You are not allowed to connect it because the voltage transformers convert single phase 110 or 220 volts.
+You are not allowed to connect it because the voltage transformers convert a single phase to 110 or 220 volts.
 American 220 volts consists of 2 phases of 110 Volt, and European 220 Volt consists of 1 phase of 220 volts

-We will use a multimeter and check the outlet with the help of the test leads, and the multimeter screen will tell you the outlet is 120 volts or 240 volts.
+We will use a multimeter and check the outlet with the help of the test leads, and the multimeter screen will tell you whether the outlet is 120 volts or 240 volts.

 Another way to check; If you check a socket wire and you find black and white wires, the electrical supplies are likely to have 120 volts.
 If your socket has black and red wires, your connection wires are likely to consist of 240 volts.